The Dying American Prisoner

 With so many eligibility requirements and variables, compassionate release cannot be rushed, but given the time-sensitive nature of these cases, the entire process is supposed to be completed within roughly 30 to 60 days.
 In practice, review times and acceptance rates vary dramatically, depending on whether the case is taken up by the state parole board or local courts.
 According to data I requested from the California Department of Corrections and Rehabilitation, 64 inmates applied for compassionate release in 2018.
 Of these, 13 patients were granted release (including Roach) after waiting, on average, 70 days for a decision.
 Fourteen applications were rejected.
 Twenty inmates died while still awaiting a decision.
 Of the remaining 17 inmates, one reached his parole date during the process and 16 rescinded their applications before a decision was made, either because they realized they weren’t eligible or because their intensive treatments started working.
 All told, the data indicate a sprawling, unpredictable process that spans correctional facilities, doctor’s offices, administrators, and courtrooms across the state.

 Even if compassionate release is granted, prisoners cannot be released without an approved place to stay.
 The ideal solution is for them to return home to spend their final days with family, but even with supports like Medicare and in-home hospice, returning home isn’t always realistic.
 “Some family may have not seen them for quite some time,” Paul Reyes, a social worker at the California Medical Facility, told me.
 “They may not be able to walk.
 They may be in a wheelchair.
-They may be bed bound.
+They may be bed-bound.
 They may need help bathing or feeding.
 Initially some families are like, ‘Yeah, great’ … but they come to understand what it means.”

 According to DiTomas, the California Medical Facility doctor, some families simply don’t have the space or the means, even when they want to bring their loved ones home.
 Other options can be limited.
 Few hospices and skilled-care facilities take in convicted felons.
 Others are too close to a playground or a school to permit a registered sex offender.
 Even when there’s a perfect fit, beds are often full.